NethServer/docs/administrator-manual/en/samba.rst

 .. note:: For mail server integration with AD, refer to the
           :ref:`email-section` module documentation.

-Joining an Active Directory domain have some pre-requisites:
+Joining an Active Directory domain has some pre-requisites:

 1. In :menuselection:`DNS and DHCP` page, set the domain controller as DNS.
 If a second DC exists, it can be set as secondary DNS.